vxsrini/GradientDecent/README.md

     - Run "LocalMaxMin" on Octave prompt

 **Fourier Series generator (this is an octave script)**
-  - pkg install -forge symbolic
+  - "pkg install -forge symbolic" on octave prompt
-  - pip3 install sympy
+  - "pip3 install sympy" on unix command prompt